Cross Country Ski Trails and Trail Etiquette

 Trail Etiquette: Follow the Golden Rule

-The problem with trail etiquette is that new skiers don't know the rules and experienced skiers don't agree on them.
+The problem with rules for trail etiquette is that new skiers don't know the rules and experienced skiers don't agree on them.

 Here are some guidelines and things to consider to help everyone stay safe and have a good time:

-- Skating over classic tracks ruins the experience for classic skiers, so please be considerate.
+- Skating over classic tracks ruins the experience for classic skiers.

 - If you need to stop along a trail, step aside so you don't block the trail.